awsdocs/amazon-mwaa-user-guide/doc_source/create-environment.md

    1. Choose the Apache Airflow version in **Airflow version**\.
 **Note**
 If no value is specified, defaults to the latest Airflow version\.
-The latest version available \(as of "today"\) is Apache Airflow v2\.0\.2\.
+The latest version available is Apache Airflow v2\.2\.2\.

 1. Under **DAG code in Amazon S3**: